Last updated:

 Support recovery now

-The continuing El Niño weather phenomenon led to record rainfall and flooding beginning April 27, 2024, and continuing through early May in Rio Grande do Sul, a state in southern Brazil.
-Warm water in the Pacific Ocean, affected by El Niño, and very high temperatures in the South Atlantic Ocean contribute to humidity and increase the amount of rainfall.
+The continuing El Niño weather phenomenon led to record rainfall and flooding beginning April 27, 2024 and continuing through mid-May in Rio Grande do Sul, a state in southern Brazil.
+Warm water in the Pacific Ocean, affected by El Niño, and very high temperatures in the South Atlantic Ocean contributed to humidity and increased the amount of rainfall.
+While flood waters have receded in some areas, the impacts continue,

-This stunning photo essay from The Washington Post highlights the immense destruction caused by the flooding.
+These stunning photo essays from The Washington Post and New York Times highlight the immense destruction caused by the flooding.
 Needs will be high for years to come.

 (Photo: Rio Grande do Sul’s security forces work tirelessly to rescue people from flooding in Porto Alegre, May 3, 2024.
 Credit: Governo do Rio Grande do Sul via X)